 Key Questions Answered

-- How does the European security market differ from the worldwide one, and what are the specific characteristics of its geographies?
+- How does the European security market differ from the worldwide one?

-- What are the security challenges and opportunities relating to emerging trends such as AI, blockchain, IoT, and the IT-OT crossover?
+- What are the challenges and opportunities relating to emerging trends and technologies such as AI, IoT, and IT/OT convergence?

 - How are new security technologies and techniques resonating with buyers and suppliers in Europe?

 - How can security be positioned as a business benefit, and how can security leaders build their business influence?

 - How are the deployment and delivery models of security solutions evolving across European markets?

 - What is the impact of EU legislation on global firms?